labdao/docs/docs/install-plex/install-plex.md

 ---

+This tutorial will guide you through the steps required to set up Plex, the LabDAO client, so you can run BioML tools easily, directly from your computer.

 :::note

-This tutorial is a step-by-step guide to running an affinity binding tool for the first time.
-If you are familiar with using the command line and have analysed biological data before, you may wish to use the [quickstart guide](https://docs.labdao.xyz/affinity-prediction/quickstart).
+**What is Plex?**

+Plex is a piece of software that will allow you to run tools, such as the *binding affinity prediction tool*, by using simple commands from your computer.

+Plex manages all the required dependencies and installations, to make the tools as easy to run as possible.

+When you run a tool, Plex requests compute-time from members of the LabDAO network, so you don’t have to worry about hardware requirements or setting up the neccesary compute infrastructure.

 :::

-This tutorial will guide you through the steps required to set up Plex, the LabDAO client, so you can **run affinity prediction tools** directly from your computer.

-By the end of this tutorial, you will have:

-* Installed Plex
-* Run a docking tool (Equibind) on our provided test data, which include a protein file and a small molecule file
-* Visualized the results

-Let’s get started!

 ---